koechelikipz/cuda-code-on-aws/README.md

 - SSH into the EC2 instance using the instructions [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html)
 - Navigate to the directory containing all the code generated files
 - Find and edit the make file(.mk extension) to update the paths to the source files
-- Execute the following commands to create the static library using the updated paths:
+- Execute the following commands to create the static library using the updated paths:<br/>
 `make -f <path to make file> clean` followed by `make -f <path to make file>`
 - Execute the following command from the command line:
 `nvcc -arch sm_35 -o classifier relative path/to/main.cu relative path/to/inputFile.a -I<relative path to codegen directory> -L"./<relative path to codegen directory>" -lmwjpegreader  -lcudart -lcudnn -lcudart -lcublas`